 By default, the example design generates stimulus automatically for both the IO and maintenance transactions.
-The maintenance transactions are generated in the srio_quick_start module, and the transactions are specifically listed out in the maintenance list.v file.
+The maintenance transactions are generated in the srio\quick\start module, and the transactions are specifically listed out in the maintenance\list.v file.

 These maintenance transactions are examples of a typical configuration of the core when coming out of reset.
-Transactions can also be added, modified, or removed in maintenance_list module.
-The srio_quick_start.v is intended to be implemented in designs for managing common maintenance transactions if no processor is needed.
+Transactions can also be added, modified, or removed in maintenance\list module.
+The srio\quick\start.v is intended to be implemented in designs for managing common maintenance transactions if no processor is needed.
 This method is only good for setting up the core when coming out of reset.

-The IO transactions are generated in the srio_request_gen and srio_response_gen modules.
-The srio_request_gen generates the initiator request IO transactions as specified in instruction_list.v file.
+The IO transactions are generated in the srio\request\gen and srio\response\gen modules.
+The srio\request\gen generates the initiator request IO transactions as specified in instruction\list.v file.

-Transactions can be added, modified, or removed in instruction_list.v.
+Transactions can be added, modified, or removed in instruction\list.v.
 The list contains random transactions, but is run in the same order each time.
 Only transactions supported by the connected port are produced.
-Figure 6-1 shows an example of a core configured with Initiator/Target Legacy ports.
-The srio_request_gen also keeps track of any expected responses for response-generating-requests, and compares the received response to the expected value.
+Figure 9-1 shows an example of a core configured with Initiator/Target Legacy ports.
+The srio\request\gen also keeps track of any expected responses for response-generating-requests, and compares the received response to the expected value.
 This comparison function is only available when using the automatic stimulus generation.

-The srio_response_gen generates the target response IO transactions in response to requests received from the link partner.
-Requests that do not require a response are dropped, and the srio_response_gen does not respond to SWRITE transaction types.
-This module automatically fills the IO transaction data with an incrementing pattern and bumps priority by 1.
+The srio\response\gen generates the target response IO transactions in response to requests received from the link partner.
+The data payload of write requests that fall within the scratch space of x0012\xxxx are stored in a local memory.
+All other write requests that do not require a response are dropped, and the srio\response\gen does not respond to SWRITE transaction types.
+Read requests that fall in the scratch space of x0012\xxxx get a response with data from that actual address.
+For instructions with an address offset outside of the scratch space, the response generator automatically fills the IO transaction data with an incrementing pattern.
 The responses are generated in the order that the requests are received; so no out-of-order transactions are generated.
+In all cases, response priorities are equal to the request priority plus 1.